NMTNhan/JavaProgramming1/README.md

-Khang's and Nhan's part in the project
+Khang's and Nhan's and Kiet's parts in the project